andyl5/vite-todo/README.md

 I used a Postgres database to store and query data, and the Supabase SDK to perform CRUD operations on the database.

+## Disclaimer
+This project uses the free tier of Supabase, as a result projects are paused after a week of inactivity and this project will not work as intended.

 #

 # React + TypeScript + Vite